 5. LG 34UC80-B 34″ 21:9 Curved UltraWide QHD IPS Monitor

 A Large and Immersive Panel

-Monitors don't tend to have the same real estate to work with as what you'd find in a TV, but the 34GK950F-B breaks that trend by offering a nearly 35 inch monitor with great gaming capabilities that go well beyond just support for the FreeSync 2 protocol.
-The fact that it's an IPS monitor means that you'll be sacrificing a decent contrast ratio for the sake of reasonable performance specs, great visibility even from wide viewing angles, and a greater than average level of distinction across both the color and black and white gradients.
+Monitors don't tend to have the same real estate to work with as you'd find in a TV, but the 34GK950F-B breaks that trend by offering an almost 35-inch monitor with great gaming capabilities that go well beyond just support for the FreeSync 2 protocol.
+The fact that this is an IPS monitor means that you'll be sacrificing a decent contrast ratio for the sake of reasonable performance specs, great visibility even from wide viewing angles, and a greater than average level of distinction across both the color and black and white gradients.

 6. Asus VG245H 24″ FHD Gaming Monitor with FreeSync

 If you're looking for the best average monitor, don't look to the VG245H.
 The overall performance simply isn't up to snuff for the average consumer - but that's just because this monitor with FreeSync is outfitted with some strong hardware and some features that are catered specifically to the needs of AAA gaming.
 These include Game Visual and Game Plus modes that are designed to help you immerse yourself more fully in your favorite virtual worlds.
 This is a monitor that's great for your overall health, too.
 The stand can be swiveled, tilted, or pivoted in a variety of different directions, and there's also a blue light filter for eye care.

 7. Samsung C27HG70 27″ Gaming Monitor with FreeSync